 What affect’s zookeeper wages?

-If you read our blog series last year on zookeepers salaries, we’ve got an update for you!
+If you read our blog series last year on zookeeper wages, then we’ve got an update for you!
 If you haven’t read it yet, I recommend you go back and check it out before diving into this data.
-I still stand by my feelings in that blog.
-In summary, our industry is not the only industry who is underpaid, most people don’t manage their money well, and the information presented on pay is not a good enough reason alone to ask for a raise.
+In summary, our industry is not the only industry who is underpaid, secondly, most people don’t manage their money well, and third, the information presented on pay is not a good enough reason alone to ask for a raise.
 Check it out here:

 In that series I gave you tips for how to approach management about an increase and hopefully some perspective about finances that might help you make decisions about your financial situation.
 In this blog, I wanted to see what factors affect zookeeper wages.
 I also hope to provide you with information that might help you make employment decisions and also help your managers make wage decisions.
 I’d love to see all zookeepers make more money, but in order to do that we’ve really got to understand what affects wage and work to increase overall revenue so there’s room in the budget to increase pay.